Kangaroo Trail - Walyunga National Park

 The Kangaroo Trail is a short 4km trail which includes the 1km Walyunga Aboriginal Heritage Trail (River Trail).
 Although it doesn't have the steep climbs of the Kingfisher and Echidna Trails there is still about 1km of steady uphill climbing.
 The remainder is about 1km downhill (what goes up must come down) and 2 km of relatively flat walking.
 It took us an hour to complete with stops for photos.

 We started walking from the Walyunga Pool carpark but you can also start from the Boongarup Pool carpark as the trail loops around both.
 Walking clockwise the narrow trail heads around the back of Walyunga Pool car park, crosses over the entrance road and up a few steps.
-This section had a few light branches lying across the path in places but you could walk around them.
-The bush here has been impacted by fire and the bushes were bare and black but there was no smell.
-Trail marker signage is new after the fire and very clear – you may even comes across the old trail markers featuring a kangaroo.
+Trail markers are new after the fire and very clear – you may even comes across the old trail markers featuring a kangaroo.

 Half way up there is a granite rock and we found a very pretty wildflower we hadn’t come across before. - I believe it is wurmbea tenella which has eight petals and is also know as Eight Nancy.
 Droseras were also growing well here.
-Looking back down the valley you could see the trail we'd hiked and further in the distance you could see the fire damage on the southern ridges.
+Looking back down the valley you could see the trail we'd hiked.
+On revisiting in 2023 the rocks were completely hidden as the bush has reclaimed the landscape after the fire.

 The trail levels off for a bit and then gradually descends, eventually meeting up with the Kingfisher/Echidna Trail which descends quite steeply back down to the river.
 We heard several trains and could see them passing along the railway line on the other side of the valley but other than that all you hear is the sounds of the bush, birds and the breeze.